 Designed to identify, strengthen, and stretch the muscles of the core in order to maintain overall spinal health.
 The term core stability refers to the strength and stability of the muscles of the torso, primarily spinal musculature, but also includes pelvic and abdominal musculature.
-Instruction also includes identifying wellness strategies that apply not only to spinal health, but to other areas of health-related fitness.
+Instruction also includes identifying wellness strategies that apply not only to spinal health but to other areas of health-related fitness.
+A course fee is required.
 (W)